Ronny Gunnarsson. Supervision (of PhD students) [in Science Network TV]. Available at: https://science-network.tv/supervision/. Accessed June 7, 2023.

 - Personal chemistry and emotions may make the relations between the PhD student and the advisor difficult.

 Link to download this video in full HD 1920×1080, 12MBit/sek.
-(Right click on this link and choose “Save as”.)
+(Opens in new tab or window.
+There is an option to download in the upper right corner – click on the arrow to download.)
 It may take quite a while to download due to the large file size (2.83 GBytes).

 PhD – An education in change

 Universities has awarded doctoral degrees since the twelfth century.
 Up until the nineteenth century a doctoral degree meant that you had enough education to be licensed to teach at the University.
 Initially they had nothing to do with research.
 At the beginning of the nineteenths century the degree “research doctorates” were introduced in Germany.
 The intention was that successful students constructed a research project and then found a senior professor who could supervise them.
 The research doctorate degree was finally awarded as a recognition that the student demonstrated an ability to perform and defend independent research.
 The tradition with a research doctorate spread during the latter part of the nineteenth century from Germany to the US.
 However, in the US the research doctorate took a different form.
 In Germany the student had all the initiative while in the US the Universities made a more formal course.
 This formal course had an initial part with studies in research methodology an possibly examinations and actual research came later.
 In the US they early distinguished undergraduate and graduate education and one consequence was to create graduate universities or graduate research schools.
 In the early twentieth century research doctorates were mainly produced in Germany and the US.
 It was not until after world war one when Germany could not any longer take on international students that UK started to offer research doctorates.
 From there the idea of research doctorates spread throughout Western Europe.